 This trip reinforced my notion that “it’s not always about the destination, but it’s the journey that really matters!”
 Whether you have 5 days or 12 days to spend road tripping through this cold desert, I highly recommend it.
-Here are my top recommendations for an incredible experience in the Spiti Valley.
+Here are my top things to do in Spiti Valley for an incredible experience.

 The Last Village On The Indo Tibet Trade Route

 Chitkul, situated on the banks of the Bhaspa river in Kinnaur district, is the last village on the Indo-Tibet trade route.
 My initial plan was to stay the night in Sangla, a bigger neighboring town that is only an hour away, but on reaching Chitkul, I immediately knew I wanted to stay there.
 Cut off from the rest of the world, the peace and tranquillity experienced here is something else and will instantly reinvigorate your spirit.
 You can get a wooden log house room for a mere Rs.600 a night (10 USD).

 Send Love From The Highest Post Office In The World

 In a world dominated by instant messaging and e-mail, this is the best souvenir to send to your loved ones.
 Nothing beats receiving an old-fashioned snail mail, especially when it comes from the highest post office in the world.

 Perched at 14,400 ft., Hikkim is the highest post office in the world.
 Ever since it was established in 1983, it has been run by a very cute gentleman named ‘Rinchen Cherring’.
 Hikkim isn’t the most accessible places, but this determined and passionate postmaster makes daily rounds from Hikkim to Kaza to deliver mails, which are further routed to Shimla and Delhi.
 Don’t forget to write a letter to yourself along with your loved ones.